Levi-845/JavaScript_Basics/README.md

 # JavaScript Basics.
 # Whatever I learn about the JavaScript programming language, I commit it to GitHub.
-# i am improving skills of JS and learning new Features.
+# i am improving skills and learning new Features.